This Was The Top Trending Item At London Fashion Week

 6. Pop Of Pink

-The popular hot-pink-and-orang color combo hasn't lost its style stamina since the 2019 Emmys Red Carpet, and its clearly making its way from LA to London — and now straight into our own closets.
+The popular hot-pink-and-orange colour combo hasn't lost its style stamina since the 2019 Emmys Red Carpet, and its clearly making its way from LA to London — and now straight into our own closets.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.